Updated: Sep 17

 Speech games are the best way to get kids excited about public speaking.
 The kids are having so much fun, they don't even realize they are talking in front of an audience.
 Keys to making the games fun are to demonstrate the game so everyone understands the rules, and switch games when the students get restless.
 Also, decrease anxiety by asking for volunteers to lead the first activity, and if the group is large, break into smaller groups.
 Most important, at the end of each game, provide positive feedback and ask the students what skills they learned.

-3) The Cooperation Game: have 3 students come up and tell a story, but each person can only say one phrase of the story and the story must end with a pre-determined ending: “...and then the rabbit laid an egg.”
+3) The Cooperation Game: Have 3 volunteers tell a story.
+The catch is each person can only say one phrase of the story and the story must end with a pre-determined ending: “...and then the rabbit laid an egg.”

 ex.
 Coxswaddle (noun): a strap used to keep an ox secured to a cart.
 "The ox struggled against the cart's leather coxswaddle."